Key takeaways:

 AutoRFP.ai is used a lot in investment and fund-related workflows.
 The focus here is on strong AI assistance for filling sections of DDQs that tend to come up repeatedly in investment due diligence.

-Choose SiftHub for your DDQs
+Why choose SiftHub for your DDQs?

 For most teams, DDQs feel like a grind, a mix of chasing people, digging through old documents, and rewriting the same answers over and over.